thatlittleboy/lgtm-db/README.md

 (venv) $ pip install -e ".[dev]"
 ```

+Some personal notes on creating/editing gifs are in the [Github wiki](https://github.com/thatlittleboy/lgtm-db/wiki).

 ### 📌 Release
 1. Create a new branch called `release-v1.2.0`, for example, from the `main` branch.
 1. Bump the version number in [`__version__.py`](lgtm_db/__version__.py) and commit with a commit message `release: v1.2.0`.
 Push and merge this branch into `main`.